EGR314Team308/Team308.github.io/index.md

 ## User Needs, Benchmarking, and Requirements

 The team started the user needs process by finding and writing down 5 different products that relate to a mobile weather station.
 The purpose of this was to see the good and bad reviews that were on these products in order to either implement or provide aspects that the device did not.
 This allows the team to see the user needs in the available market.
+This allowed for the decision making process to help the team with what features to focus on.
 Below in the link are the 5 products or Voice of the Customer Benchmarking that the team chose.

 ### Organize